-This project would allow DSS to maintain a digital image of critical legal documents.
-Our prioritization would be digitally capturing information in offices south of I-10 first.
-This project is also critical due to the mass displacement of DSS clients to other parts of the state and the heightened need to rapidly acess/share information and documentation.
+This allocation is allowing DSS to purchase equipment and technical services in order to establish and maintain a digital image of critical legal documents.
+Our prioritization was to digitally capture information in offices south of I-10 first.
+Continued implementation of this project is critical due to the displacement of DSS clients throughout the state, and the continued need to rapidly access shared information and documents